 In agreements like the Kyoto Protocol, the world has begun to take action to try to curb this increased greenhouse effect.
 It remains to be seen whether these efforts will succeed in averting disaster or will prove to be too little too late.

-For more information on the greenhouse effect, global warming and related topics, look over the links on the next page.
+For more information on the greenhouse effect, global warming and related topics, look over the links below.